Sunday, 21 June 2026

 Along with Paradise Lost we have a lot of, more or less popular bands who, at that time offered a pleiad of guitar solo performers and their very personal signature :

-Murphy, Trey Azagthoth from Morbid Angel, Robert Vigna from Immolation, Jack Owen from Cannibal Corpse, Allen West from Obituary, Bill Steer from Napalm Death and Carcass, Patrick Mameli from Pestilence and so on...
+Chuck Shuldiner, James Murphy ,Rick ”Rozz” from Massacre, Trey Azagthoth from Morbid Angel, Robert Vigna from Immolation, Jack Owen from Cannibal Corpse, Allen West from Obituary, Bill Steer from Napalm Death and Carcass, Patrick Mameli from Pestilence and so on...

-This entry will review Gregor Mackintosh solos:
+This entry will review Gregor Mackintosh solos from the perspective of a person who doesn't play guitar:

 Lost Paradise

-1.Intro
+1.Intro - (Instrumental).

-2.Deadly Inner Sense - Short solo, String-bending lead, Tapping solo.
+2.Deadly Inner Sense - Short solo, String-bending lead, tapping solo.
 The main solo.
 Place 5 (nothing special!)

 3.Paradise Lost - Solo following the rhythm guitar.
-Cascade-like followed by string-bending lead and tapping,following the general music line.
+Cascade-like followed by string-bending lead and tapping, following the general music line.
 Place 6 (nothing special!)

 4.Our Saviour - No solo!